raulnq/Jal.Router/README.md

 * Outgoing message storage (done)
 * Documentation
 * Unit tests
-* Outbound messages should have information of the parent saga
+* Outgoing messages should have information of the parent saga
 * Outgoing message error handling: be able to setup a multi type destination of the handled message (endpoint, local storage, remote storage, etc)
 * Register error resource together with the main one
 * Async support (done)
 * Allows anonymous handlers
-* Incoming message forwarding
+* Incoming message forwarding (done)
-* Incoming message error handling rework: be able to setup a multi type destination of the handled message (endpoint, local storage, remote storage, etc)
+* Incoming message error handling rework: be able to setup a multi type destination of the handled message (endpoint, local storage, remote storage, etc) (done)
 * Move the json serializer to its own package (done)
 * Allow customization at the moment to create resources (done)
 * Allow message consumption during scheduled periods of time
-* Second level retry logic
+* Second level retry logic (done)
 * Send a message directly to the pipeline.
-* Saga and handler
-* Bug: the message inside of a saga is having the default status on the storage
+* Bug: the message inside of a saga is having the default status on the storage (done)